 Since a lot of people now widely travel far from their parents for work and school, Nigerians have also adopted (or are practicing) the Western type of marriage proposal whereby a man proposes privately to the woman – and only the woman’s consent matters.
-It is done differently in Nigeria – here groom asks for parent’s consent before asking for bride’s consent.
+It is done differently in Nigeria – here groom asks for parent’s consent first, before asking for bride’s consent.

 Nigerian parents and families still remain true to their marriage culture (of bride’s father consenting first) irrespective of the widespread practice of western proposal.
 Even if a woman has been engaged to her fiancé the non-Nigerian way, her parents and extended family only recognize the marriage proposal that’s done the way our forefathers, grandparents had done it.